nvim-tree/nvim-tree.lua/README.md

   } -- END_DEFAULT_MAPPINGS
 ```

-## Tips & reminders
+## Tips & tricks

-1. You can add a directory by adding a `/` at the end of the paths, entering multiple directories `BASE/foo/bar/baz` will add directory foo, then bar and add a file baz to it.
+* You can add a directory by adding a `/` at the end of the paths, entering multiple directories `BASE/foo/bar/baz` will add directory foo, then bar and add a file baz to it.
-2. You can update window options for the tree by setting `require"nvim-tree.view".View.winopts.MY_OPTION = MY_OPTION_VALUE`
+* You can update window options for the tree by setting `require"nvim-tree.view".View.winopts.MY_OPTION = MY_OPTION_VALUE`
-3. `toggle` has a second parameter which allows to toggle without focusing the explorer (`require"nvim-tree".toggle(false, true)`).
+* `toggle` has a second parameter which allows to toggle without focusing the explorer (`require"nvim-tree".toggle(false, true)`).
-4. You can allow nvim-tree to behave like vinegar (see `:help nvim-tree-vinegar`).
+* You can allow nvim-tree to behave like vinegar (see `:help nvim-tree-vinegar`).
-5. If you `:set nosplitright`, the files will open on the left side of the tree, placing the tree window in the right side of the file you opened.
+* If you `:set nosplitright`, the files will open on the left side of the tree, placing the tree window in the right side of the file you opened.
-6. You can automatically close the tab/vim when nvim-tree is the last window in the tab: https://github.com/kyazdani42/nvim-tree.lua/discussions/1115.
+* You can automatically close the tab/vim when nvim-tree is the last window in the tab: <https://github.com/kyazdani42/nvim-tree.lua/discussions/1115>.
 WARNING: other plugins or automation may interfere with this.

 ## Diagnostic Logging